 On batteries: in 2008 I had a paragraph recommending lithium polymer batteries, but in 2019 that's a no-brainer and I don't think you can buy anything else.
 Do get a good, safe charger: li-po batteries can be fire-prone if they're charged wrong.

 So don't stress too much over whether your first transmitter will meet all your future needs.
 It won't, so start with something cheap if you want to, and if you get deeply into flying, you can upgrade later.
+A used Spektrum on ebay might be the best bet.

 What about the dedicated transmitter that a lot of modern planes come with?
 I'd recommend against that unless you're pretty sure you're only buying just the one plane.
 If you think you might buy even two planes, consider buying a low-end Spektrum or similar radio, perhaps a used one on eBay if you want to save money.
 Of course, you do want one of the modern 2.4 GHz spread spectrum radios, not the old-style 27 or 72 Mhz that were tuned to a single channel.